-We have characterized the planar graphs G that are free subgraphs in every host $H, G \subseteq H$ .
+We have characterized the planar graphs G that are free subgraphs in every host $H, G \subseteq H$.
 In Section 3, we showed that every triangulation T has a straight-line embedding in which a matching $M \subset T$ has arbitrarily prescribed edge lengths, and the outer face is fixed.
 Several related questions remain unanswered.

-- Given a length assignment l: M → [1, λ] for a matching M in an n-vertex planar graph G, what is the minimum Euclidean diameter (resp., area) of an embedding of G with prescribed edge lengths? - 2.
+- 1. Given a length assignment $\ell \colon M \to [1, \lambda]$ for a matching M in an n-vertex planar graph G, what is the minimum Euclidean diameter (resp., area) of an embedding of G with prescribed edge lengths? - 2.
 Is there a polynomial time algorithm for deciding whether a subgraph G of a planar graph H is free or extrinsically free in H? - 3.
 Is there a polynomial time algorithm for deciding whether a planar graph H is realizable such that the edges of a cycle C = (V, E) have given (possibly degenerate) lengths? - 4.
-Which planar graphs G are free in every 4-connected triangulation $H, G \subseteq H$ ?
+What are the planar graphs G that are free in every 4-connected triangulation $H, G \subseteq H$?
 We know that stars are, but we do not have a complete characterization.

-Recently, Alamdari et al. [1] proved that given any two topologically equivalent embeddings of a planar graph, one can continuously morph one embedding into the other in $O(n^2)$ successive linear morphs (where each vertex moves with constant speed).
-Combined with our Theorem 1, this implies that if we are given two length assignments $\ell_1 \colon M \to \mathbb{R}^+$ and $\ell_2 \colon M \to \mathbb{R}^+$ for a matching M in an n-vertex triangulation T, one can continuously morph an embedding with one length assignment into an embedding with the other assignment in $O(n^2)$ linear morphs.
-It remains an open problem whether fewer linear morphs suffice between the embeddings that admit two different length assignments of M.
+Recently, Angelini et al. [1] proved that given any two homeomorphic embeddings of a planar graph, one can continuously morph one embedding into the other in O(n) successive linear morphs (in which each vertex moves with constant speed).
+Combined with our Theorem 1, this implies that if we are given two length assignments $\ell_1 \colon M \to \mathbb{R}^+$ and $\ell_2 \colon M \to \mathbb{R}^+$ for a matching M in an n-vertex triangulation T, then one can continuously morph an embedding with one length assignment into another embedding with the other assignment in O(n) linear morphs.
+It remains an open problem whether fewer linear morphs suffice between two embeddings that admit two different length assignments of M.